 - Elementor page builder.

-- Huge customisation options including colours, fonts, layouts, navigation and page elements.
+- Huge customisation options including colours, fonts, layouts, navigation, and page elements.

 Monstroid 2 comes with demo websites included within the package.
 Once installed, Monstroid 2 will present you with a page showing a list of available demo designs and the opportunity to preview them.
 There are over 55 of them built into the package covering everything from blogs to eCommerce pages, business pages or hobby sites.

-Preview a demo, select one you like and select Start Install to use it.
+Preview a demo, select the one you like and select Start Install to use it.
 It really is that simple!

 Once installed, Monstroid 2 provides numerous customisation options covering every aspect of your chosen theme.
 You can use the Elementor page builder or customise it from the back end, whichever you’re most comfortable doing.
 You can customise everything including colours, fonts, behaviours, header styles menus and everything you see on the page.